qaware/study-project-url-shortener/tasks/TASK-002-prevent-url-loops.md

 ### Functional Requirements

-- Detect when a URL being shortened points to the same URL shortener service
+- Detect when a URL being shortened has the same hostname as the service
+- Treat ports as irrelevant (only hostname matters)
 - Return appropriate error response instead of creating the shortened URL
-- Support both `localhost` and production domain detection
-- Compare only the domain (hostname); ports are irrelevant
-- Maintain existing functionality for valid URLs
+- Maintain existing functionality for valid external URLs

 ### Technical Requirements

+- Frontend already sends the service hostname (`window.location.hostname`) with shorten requests
 - Backend validation in the `shorten_url` endpoint
+- Ignore port when evaluating the target (use hostname only)
-- Proper HTTP error codes (400 Bad Request)
+- Proper HTTP error code (400 Bad Request)
 - Frontend error handling and display
-- Case-insensitive domain matching
+- Case-insensitive hostname comparison

 ### User Experience Requirements